-Explosion in Beirut suburb as Israel says it targeted Hezbollah commander
+Israel says it targeted Hezbollah commander in Beirut attack

-At least one person killed after loud blast rattles southern suburbs of Lebanese capital.
+At least one person killed after loud blast rattles southern suburbs of Lebanese capital, state media reports.

 Israel has carried out an attack in the Lebanese capital, Beirut, that targeted a senior Hezbollah commander, the Israeli military said.